Relintai/pandemonium_engine_docs/modules/layered_tile_maps/using_tilesets.md

    Automatically creating tiles based on tilesheet image content

-This will automatically create tiles according to the tile size you specified earlier in the TileSet resource.
+This will automatically create tiles according to the tile size you specified earlier in the LayeredTileSet resource.
 This greatly speeds up initial tile setup.

 .. note::